Our Services

 Veterinary acupuncture can benefit pets with arthritis, chronic pain, joint or back issues, digestive trouble, allergies, and other medical conditions.
 This gentle and minimally invasive therapy often helps pets who are not candidates for certain medications or surgeries.

 At Crescent Street Veterinary Hospital, our mission is to blend eastern and western medicine for comprehensive pet wellness.
-Our certified veterinary acupuncturist, Dr. Barnes, uses acupuncture to help pets in Long Island City achieve comfort and better quality of life.
-Whether your pet needs pain relief or improved mobility, our team is committed to providing trusted acupuncture care.
+Our certified veterinary acupuncturist, Dr. Barnes, uses acupuncture to help pets achieve comfort and better quality of life.
+Whether your pet needs pain relief or improved mobility, our team is committed to providing individualized acupuncture care.

 What to Expect During Veterinary Acupuncture

 Your pet's first acupuncture session at Crescent Street Veterinary Hospital is tailored to their unique needs.
 Our team begins with a detailed consultation, then develops a custom treatment plan.
+Each acupuncture session at Crescent Street Veterinary Hospital is tailored to your pets unique needs.
+After completion of the intake form, Dr. Barnes develops a custom treatment plan specific to your pet.
 Each visit is designed to be relaxing and stress-free for your pet.

 Comprehensive Wellness Assessment

 Our veterinarians start every acupuncture visit with a thorough physical examination and medical history review.
-We assess your pet’s symptoms, lifestyle, and health goals before recommending acupuncture.
-This ensures your pet receives the right treatment in our calm, supportive Long Island City environment.
+We assess your pet’s symptoms, lifestyle, and desired goals from acupuncture.

 Acupuncture Treatment Application

-For each session, our certified veterinary acupuncturist selects specific points tailored to your pet’s condition.
+For each session, our certified veterinary acupuncturist Dr. Barnes selects specific points tailored to your pet’s condition.
 Fine, sterile needles are placed gently and precisely.
-We offer a range of methods, including dry needling, electroacupuncture, and aquapuncture, using advanced techniques and equipment for maximum safety.
+We offer a range of treatment methods, including dry needling, electroacupuncture, and aquapuncture, and laser therapy to maximize the benefit of each session.

 Monitoring and Patient Comfort

 Pet comfort and safety are always our top priority.
 Our veterinary team gently monitors your pet throughout the session to ensure they remain calm.
-Acupuncture is virtually painless; most pets relax or even nap during treatment, thanks to our Fear Free certified approach.
+Acupuncture is virtually painless; many pets relax or even nap during treatments!

 Post-Treatment Guidance and Support